Andriy Parubiy: Political positions

 Parubiy expressed support for the reform of Ukrainian prosecutors by former Georgian politician David Sakvarelidze.
 He called it "shameful" when the parliament did not absolve political activists from the requirement to declare their assets.
-He supported the introduction of the Ukrainian Anti-Corruption Court, saying that it was Ukraine's obligation to the IMF.
+He supported the introduction of the High Anti-Corruption Court of Ukraine, saying that it was Ukraine's obligation to the International Monetary Fund.
 In 2019, Parubiy defended the medical reform by Ulana Suprun.

 Parubiy supported a law to allow Ukrainian law enforcement to block websites without a court decision for 48 hours.
 After the pro-Russian Ukrainian channel NewsOne planned to conduct a teleconference with a Russian TV channel, Parubiy urged the introduction of a law to make this impossible in the future.

 Contrary to the advice of the Venice Commission, Parubiy said that there would be no amendments to the language norms of the law on education.
 He supported the law on the protection of Ukrainian as a state language.
 Later, he called attempts to overturn the law via court a "Russian revanche".

 Parubiy expressed support for the autocephaly of the Orthodox Church of Ukraine on national security grounds and subsequently visited Istanbul as part of a Ukrainian delegation to obtain a tomos on autocephaly for the church.

 Parubiy asked the European Parliament to reconsider its negative reaction to former Ukrainian president Viktor Yushchenko's decision to award Stepan Bandera, the leader of the Organization of Ukrainian Nationalists, the title of Hero of Ukraine.
 He said that decommunization was as important as judicial reform or national security issues.
 After a Ukrainian court overturned the renaming of the two avenues in Kyiv, Parubiy stated that "In Kyiv, there shall be a Bandera Avenue and a Shukhevych Avenue, as stipulated by the law on de-communization".

-Andriy Parubiy stated that both protesters and law enforcement during the Revolution of Dignity were shot by Russian snipers.
+Parubiy stated that both protesters and law enforcement during the Revolution of Dignity were shot by Russian snipers.
 Commenting on the attack in Kerch, he said that children died because of the "madness" of the "Russian world".

 Personal life

-Andriy Parubiy was Greek Catholic.
+Parubiy was Greek Catholic.
 He was married and had one daughter.